Brian Shaw - 4X World's Strongest Man

 IE: Training that much has to require an immense amount of recovery and repair to your body.
 We know you do a lot of therapy to stay in shape, but what supplements to you use to compete at the highest level?

-BS: Since I am not your average size man I will in some cases triple the serving size of my supplements.
+Brian Shaw: Since I am not your average size man I will in some cases triple the serving size of my supplements.
 So for example I will take up to 8 scoops a day of 100% BIO ACTIVE WHEY™ for my protein needs between meals and after training, up to 12 scoops per day of BIO-GRO™ bio-active peptides, to help amplify protein synthesis, along with a multi vitamin and fish oil supplement.
-Pre-workout I will use MAXON™ Pure Strength (8 tablets) and 3 scoops of PRE-GRO™ MAX to get me amped up for training.
+Pre-workout I will use MAXON™ Pure Strength (8 tablets) and 2 scoops of MORPH XTREME to get me amped up for training.

 IE: Brian, we know you take your profession seriously, but to stay at the top of your game, it takes a lot of daily and long-term motivation.
 How do you go about finding and working on your motivation so you can continue to defeat your competition?

-BS: My motivation has always been to be the best at whatever I am doing.
+Brian Shaw: My motivation has always been to be the best at whatever I am doing.
 So once I started competing in strongman it was easy to get motivated to train.
 Now being at the top of the sport I have a bulls-eye on my back and I know that.
 I have never become complacent and have always wanted to come into every big competition better than the year before and that is what keeps me grinding from day to day.
 I just want to be the best and push myself to be the best that I possibly can be.
-I remind myself of this each and every day when I wake up… and I commit to it in everything I do.
+Not a day goes by that I don't remind myself of this when I wake up… and I commit to it in everything I do.

 IE: We know people ask you exactly what you eat each day to keep your strength at a peak and maintain your 430 pounds of mass.
 Can you share that with the readers?